15 Best Merida Mexico Beaches in the Yucatan Peninsula

 10. Telchac, Yucatan

-The next town over from San Benito is Telchac Puerto, a more small town place with inexpensive seafood restaurants in the small downtown area.
+The next town over from San Benito is Telchac Puerto, one of the beach towns near Merida Mexico, a more small town place with inexpensive seafood restaurants in the small downtown area.

 The beaches in Telchac are nice, especially in the area around the Muelle de Pescadores de Telchac Puerto (Telchac Pier).